JKI-GDM/DemoPhaseWCS/README.md

 ## credentials

-If you have access to restricted data cubes, then it is recommended to creade a `credentials.py` as follows:
+If you have access to restricted data cubes, it is recommended to create a `credentials.py` as follows:

 create a file: `credentials.py`